corndeladmin/tech-docs/src/js/async-await.md

 # `async` / `await`

 Javascript allows us to do _asynchronous programming_.
-This basically means we can ask our programme to wait for some other system (perhaps another programme or another computer) to respond before it goes on executing the rest of the code.
+This basically means we can ask our program to wait for some other system (perhaps another program or another computer) to respond before it goes on executing the rest of the code.

-It may seem backwards that we're asking our programme to _slow down_ because usually faster is better, but what if we need to get data from a database in order to process it?
-Well our programme had better not go ahead and start trying to process before the database has finished giving us the data!
+It may seem backwards that we're asking our program to _slow down_ because usually faster is better, but what if we need to get data from a database in order to process it?
+Well our program had better not go ahead and start trying to process before the database has finished giving us the data!

 ## Understanding the problem